RevanSID/figma-live-vector-path-warp/README.md

 The plugin is designed for pattern-brush-like workflows: a source layer is flattened to editable vector geometry, mapped to a target path by arc length, and previewed directly on the Figma canvas.

 > Independent project.
-Not affiliated with Figma or Anthropic.
+Not affiliated with Figma.

 ## Features